-- 1. Each Party shall accord to investments of investors of the other Party treatment in accordance with customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security. - 2.
-For greater certainty, paragraph 1 prescribes the customary international law minimum standard of treatment of aliens as the minimum standard of treatment to be afforded to investments of investors of the other Party.
-The obligation to provide "fair and equitable treatment" and "full protection and security" as described below do not require treatment in addition to or beyond the customary international law minimum standard of treatment of aliens, and do not create additional substantive rights. - (a) The obligation to provide "fair and equitable treatment" includes the obligation not to deny justice in criminal, civil or administrative adjudicatory proceedings in accordance with the principle of due process embodied in the principal legal systems of the world. - (b) The obligation to provide "full protection and security" requires each Party to provide the level of police protection required under customary international law. - 3.
-A determination that there has been a breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article.
+- 1. Each Party shall accord to investments of investors of the other Party treatment in accordance with the customary international law minimum standard of treatment of aliens, including fair and equitable treatment and full protection and security. - 2.
+For greater certainty, the obligation to provide "fair and equitable treatment" and "full protection and security" as described below, does not require treatment in addition to or beyond the customary international law minimum standard of treatment of aliens. - (a) The obligation to provide "fair and equitable treatment" includes the obligation not to deny justice in criminal, civil or administrative adjudicatory proceedings in accordance with the principle of due process embodied in the principal legal systems of the respective Parties. - (b) The obligation to provide "full protection and security" requires each Party to provide the level of police protection required under customary international law. - 3.
+A determination that there has been a breach of another provision of this Agreement, or of a separate international agreement, does not establish that there has been a breach of this Article. - 4.
+In applying this article, Parties understand that they have different forms of administrative, legislative, and judicial systems and are at different levels of development and may not achieve the same standard at the same time.